top of page

 Neel’s technical approach exposes her philosophy.
 The swerving outlines — often blue or black — give each subject an immediacy that borders on discomfort.
 The hues recall the colors of bruising, as if the painting itself bears witness to impact.
 Erratic lines search and probe, the visual equivalent of someone leaning in too close during conversation.

 She often exaggerated hands, enlarged heads, and stretched proportions to the edge of caricature without mockery.
-The distortions feel diagnostic — showing where gesture, labor, or self-preservation leave their marks.

 The Subjects: Vulnerability as Subject Matter

-She looked, absorbed, and mirrored back what the world prefers to overlook.
+She looked, absorbed, and mirrored back.

 This is why her work resists idealization.